cpu/vexation/site/content/posts/kernel32-dll-exports/index.md

 # What to do?

 It's clear the indirection used by generation 0 is a problem in generation 1+.
 The target of the `jmp` in the indirected `kernel32.dll` API call is read from an address that only made sense in generation 0.
-Similar to the problem of variable references across multiple sections that I tacked in the [delta offsets post](../delta-offset) the easiest solution is one of simplification: stop using the system loader to resolve `kernel32.dll` function references and stop relying on pointers in the `.idata` section.
+Similar to the problem of variable references across multiple sections that I tacked in the [delta offsets post][delta-offsets] the easiest solution is one of simplification: stop using the system loader to resolve `kernel32.dll` function references and stop relying on pointers in the `.idata` section.

 ## Hard-coding